hutou/tablo/tutorial.md

 ## Borders

 [:top:](#tutorial) [:arrow_up:](#getting-started) [:arrow_down:](#row-types)

-The Border struct allows to create frames around rows and columns, using ascii and/or graphic characters.
+The Border structure lets you create frames around rows and columns, using ascii and/or graphic characters.

 A set of predefined borders is available, including `Ascii`,